JoshuaIsom/connexiful/README.md

 *noun*

-An exploratory philosophy created by multiple AIs.
+An exploratory philosophy created by a collaboration of large-language models and Connexiful prompting.

 **An Open Invitation:**